S-unya/zero-context/src/pages/blog/IntroductionToGraphQl.md

 }
 ```

-With the above code, we can ensure all the fields in the `Person` interface are in our "concrete" type's declaration by telling the Schema that the type `implements Person`; anything that we do add to the type declaration is additional to the fields in `Person` - e.g. the `Human` type also has a `eyeColour` field.
+With the above code, we can ensure all the fields in the `Person` interface are in our "concrete" type's declaration by telling the Schema that the type `implements Person`; anything that we add to the concrete type's declaration is additional to the fields in `Person` - e.g. the `Human` type also has a `eyeColour` field.

-There are other benefits to using `interfaces` that we'll cover in Part 2.
+There are other benefits to using `interfaces` that we'll cover in Part 2, GraphQL, Say what?
+Queries and Mutations.

 ## Describing data summary